SELab-2/OSOC-6/backend/README.md

 ## Developers

-We use the Java Spring framework within this framework we use [Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).
+We use the Java Spring framework and within this framework we use [Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).
 This allows us to export our entities in a RESTfull manner without many problems.
 Spring data Rest can feel like magic at times though.
 In this paragraph we aim to teach you about some annotations we use and how they work together.
-Our persistence layer is driven postgres, we are dependent on postgres in a few annotations.
+Some of the annotations we use are dependent on our persistence layer being driven by postgres.

 ### Entity annotations